-XLI.
+XXXXI.
 TERMINATION AND SATISFACTION

-- 41.1 The provisions of this Agreement shall be deemed satisfied upon a consensus of the Parties that the Navy has completed its obligations under the terms of this Agreement.
-Following EPA Certification of all the response actions at the Site pursuant to Subsection 9.18c of Section IX WORK TO BE PERFORMED, any Party may propose in writing the termination of this Agreement upon a showing that the requirements of this Agreement have been satisfied.
-The obligations and objectives of this Agreement shall be deemed satisfied and terminated upon receipt by the Navy of written notice from EPA, with concurrence of the PADEP, that the Navy has demonstrated that all the requirements of this Agreement have been satisfied.
-A Party opposing termination of this Agreement shall provide a written statement of the basis for its denial and describe the actions necessary to grant a termination notice to the proposing Party within ninety (90) days of receipt of the proposal. - 41.2 Any disputes arising from this Termination and Satisfaction process shall be resolved pursuant to the provisions of Section XX DISPUTE RESOLUTION, of this Agreement. - 41.3 Upon termination of this Agreement, the Navy shall place a public notice announcing termination in two (2) major local newspapers of general circulation. - 41.4 This Section shall not affect the Parties' obligations pursuant to Section XIX PERIODIC REVIEW of this Agreement.
+41.1 The provisions of this Agreement shall be deemed satisfied upon a consensus of the Parties that the Navy has completed its obligations under the terms of this Agreement.
+Following Certification of Completion of Remedial Action for all the Response Actions at the Site pursuant to Subsection 10.16 of Section X - WORK TO BE PERFORMED, any Party may propose in writing the termination of this Agreement upon a showing that the requirements of this Agreement have been satisfied.
+The obligations and objectives of this Agreement shall be deemed satisfied and terminated upon receipt by the Navy of written notice from EPA, with concurrence of the District of Columbia, that the Navy has demonstrated that all the requirements of this Agreement shall provide a written statement of the basis for its denial and describe the actions necessary to grant a termination notice to the proposing Party within ninety (90) days of receipt of the proposal.

+41.2 Any disputes arising from this Termination and Satisfaction process shall be resolved pursuant to the provisions of Section XXI - DISPUTE RESOLUTION, of this Agreement.

+41.3 Upon termination of this Agreement, the Navy shall place a public notice announcing termination in two (2) major local newspapers of general circulation.

+41.4 This Section shall not affect the Parties' obligations pursuant to Section XX - PERIODIC REVIEW of this Agreement.
 In no event will this Agreement terminate prior to the Navy's completion of the Work required by this Agreement.